rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

         - The MBot firmware, `mbot_firmware/build/src/mbot.uf2`

 3. Calibrate the MBot

+    In this step, we are going to use NoMachine to access to the MBot.
     We will flash the calibration script onto the Pico to calibrate it before we flash it.

     The calibration script `mbot_calibrate_classic.uf2` detects the motor and encoder polarity and then calibrates the motor coefficients.
 The robot will move around for this step so you will need clear space on the floor (preferably on the same type of surface that you plan to use the robots on).

+    1. Close the remote connection on VSCode and then connect the robot using NoMachine.
-    1. Unplug the Robotics Control Board by disconnecting the barrel plug from the battery (leave the USB that powers the Jetson plugged in).
+    2. Unplug the Robotics Control Board by disconnecting the barrel plug from the battery (leave the USB that powers the Jetson plugged in).
 Also unplug the USB that connects the Pico to the Jetson.

         <a class="image-link" href="/assets/images/system-setup/flash-prep.png">
         <img src="/assets/images/system-setup/flash-prep.png" alt=" " style="max-width:300px;"/>
         </a>

-    2. To put the Pico in flashing mode.
-Hold down the BOOTSEL button on the Pico board (it’s near the USB port).
+    3. To put the Pico in flashing mode, hold down the BOOTSEL button on the Pico board (it’s near the USB port).
 With the button held down, plug the Pico’s Type C cord back.
 Then release the button.
 The Pico should now show up as a device in NoMachine.

         <a class="image-link" href="/assets/images/system-setup/bootsel.png">
         <img src="/assets/images/system-setup/bootsel.png" alt=" " style="max-width:270px;"/>